 Music is a language much like any other written language.
 In order to convey ideas, you must know how to read and write the sounds you want musicians to play.

-Additionally, students learn performance preparation and are taught to give feedback through performance opportunities and workshops.
+Additionally, students learn proper performance preparation in having their pieces performed by others and are taught to give feedback through these recital events and workshops.
 Their learning is put into action with chances to share their growth and inspire peers through recitals.

 Music composition lessons are enjoyable even though they are challenging.
 By starting with the basics, you’ll be able to make steady progress as a composer to build your own musical language.